rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-7-5-bullhorn_tumblr.md

 	.await?;
 ```

-The user token and secret we receive is valid until revoked, so we can store them somewhere safe to avoid having to do this again.
+The user token and secret we receive is valid until revoked (via user's __Settings > Apps__), so we can store them somewhere safe to avoid having to do this again.
 We can now use Tumblr on the user's behalf.

 ## Callback

 Above covered the important parts of the client.
-The part of OAuth authentication remaining is our callback that Tumblr's resource owner approval page redirects to.
+The part of OAuth authentication remaining is our callback that Tumblr's resource owner approval webpage redirects to.
 We could leave an HTTP server running all the time, but that's a bit silly for something we only need occasionally.
 This looks like a job for "serverless" and AWS Lambda.

 ### Basic Lambda